Cxemcast 042 – S Olbricht

-We created Farbwechsel in 2012 - started with my first cassette under the name S Olbricht.
-In the end, Stephen Bishop, head of Opal Tapes label, heard my album on Bookmat, which, incidentally, was on the first position in the chart.
-He wrote me a letter asking to make an album and I agreed, for sure.
+We created Farbwechsel in 2012 – started with my first cassette under the name of S Olbricht.
+In the end, Stephen Bishop, the head of Opal Tapes label, heard my album on Bookmat, which, incidentally, was on the first position in the chart.
+He wrote me a letter asking to record an album and I agreed, for sure.

 So, can you say that you moved to a different level after Opal Tapes?

 I think so.
-Although while I was already working on this album, I received offers from various labels.
-I began to perform more often, especially in Hungary, because, no matter how ridiculous it may sound, they call me 'local hero' with all these releases, labels etc. This is certainly untrue, however they say so.
+Although, while I was already working on this album, I kept receiving more offers from various labels.
+I began to perform more often, especially in Hungary, because, no matter how ridiculous it may sound, they call me 'local hero' with all these releases, labels etc. This is certainly untrue; still, they say so.

 How do you see the future of Hungarian local scene?

-I have been running Farbwechsel for four years - during this time many of our artists have grown up to European level.
-Now they are more daring and motivated.
-I'm glad they are inspired by my example.
-In general, everything is getting better and better.
+I have been running Farbwechsel for four years – during this time many of our artists have increased their level.
+Now, they are more daring and motivated.
+I'm glad they are inspired by my example; in general, everything is getting better and better.